thomaslule/deetzlabs-boilerplate/README.md

 (add the widgets to your stream using your stream software, for example with OBS add a "browser source" and enter the url)

 You can also type !commands or !achievements in the twitch chat to interact with the bot.

+## rebuild
+When you add an achievement or update the server you should rebuild the database by doing `npm run rebuild`.

+Do it while the server is stopped.

+It wont change the viewers acquired achievements but it will run achievements reducers against all the past events.
+This way, if you decide to add an achievement obtained after sending 500 messages in the chat, viewers who already sent them will get the achievement on their next message.